h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Covariance_Matrix_Contours_Examples.md

 - The determinant of the covariance matrix (which equals the product of eigenvalues) decreases with increasing correlation, affecting the peak height of the PDF

 ![Covariance Eigenvalue Visualization](../Images/Contour_Plots/ex4_covariance_eigenvalue_visualization.png)
-*Figure 15: Comprehensive visualization of how correlation affects eigenvalues, eigenvectors, and probability density contours.
+*Comprehensive visualization of how correlation affects eigenvalues, eigenvectors, and probability density contours.
 Top: 3D probability surfaces for uncorrelated (blue) vs strongly correlated (red) distributions.
 Bottom: Contour plots showing increasing correlation from left to right with eigenvectors (blue arrows) and probability density heatmaps.*

 ### Example 5: Height-Weight Relationship - Real-World Covariance